Our Team

 Czarnecki revels in the bounty of the restaurants' location in Dayton, in the heart of Oregon's Pinot Noir country.
 Czarnecki continues the family tradition of cooking with wild mushrooms, building his menu around whatever local mushrooms his foragers bring to the back door of the kitchen, along with other seasonal specialties.
 Czarnecki and his wife, Mary, are building their own vegetable gardens in order to provide “hyper-local” produce to the restaurant.
 On the wine side, the cellar at The Joel Palmer House reflects Czarnecki's passion for the best local wines.
 With more than 500 Oregon Pinot noir wines on the list, and a Wine Spectator “Best of” Award of Excellence since 2010.
 Download Profile Here

-Director of Hospitality and Lead Sommelier: Levi Seed
+and Head Sommelier: Levi Seed

 Pastry Chef: Marcus Lucht